Skip to content

 • Chart type and scale mode toggleable via controls

-• Each query's results are registered in the WASM engine as cellName.queryName
+• Each query's results are registered in the WASM engine as cellName.queryName — or just cellName if the query has no name

-SELECT time, value
+time,

-FROM measures
+FROM frame_metrics

 ORDER BY time